 While the friendly agent was doing what she had to do, we talked about travel a lot; she said she also loved to travel.
 So I obviously told her to check out our site to save money.

 But she already knew Flytrippers!
-And for long enough to have taken advantage of several of the deals we spotted to Asia for $499 roundtrip (ah, the good old days)!
+And for long enough to have taken advantage of several of the deals we spotted to Asia for $499 roundtrip from Montreal (ah, the good old days)!
 It’s even thanks to that deal that she was able to make her first trip to Asia (like me in 2017… and several others among you, I’m sure).

 Kevin, Flytrippers’ other co-founder, had ironically also been recognized by the agent at his passport renewal in Québec City last time.